abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives.rst

 ..  _chapter_search_primitives:

-Defining search primitives: the n-queens problem
+Defining search primitives: the n-Queens Problem
 ==================================================

 This chapter is about the customization of the search.
 What stategy(ies) to